THE IRS CONSPIRACY. By Henry J. Hohenstein, Los Angeles: Nash Publishing, 1974, 307 pp., $7.95.

 The creation of the so-called "tax courts" is the ultimate perversion of the exalted concept of separation of powers; it has resulted as much from judicial default as by executive encroachment.
 Imagine the justice you will get in a "tax court" staffed by judges hired by the executive branch and unhampered by the concept of "innocent until proven guilty."
 You end up being prosecuted, judged and sentenced by IRS employees.
 What a sweet game for them!

 But some civil libertarian thought is at last creeping into the courts.
 And perhaps the most important changes in the amount of personal freedom for all of us will soon come about as a result of court decisions such as Miranda v.
 Arizona.
-Maybe the day will in the not too distant future when you'll see the "Miranda Warning" printed on the 1040 form and you'll know that putting figures on it will mean that you are voluntarily submitting to possible criminal prosecution—and making it possible by giving the prosecutor his evidence.
+Maybe the day will come in the not too distant future when you'll see the "Miranda Warning" printed on the 1040 form and you'll know that putting figures on it will mean that you are voluntarily submitting to possible criminal prosecution—and making it possible by giving the prosecutor his evidence.

 The past decade has produced a growing number of news stories dealing with the battle between the tax-takers and the tax-producers.
 This battle has grown considerably in the last five years due to the courage of people like Phil and Sue Long of Washington State who took the IRS to court in order to make public the IRS's secret rules and procedures.
 The IRS Conspiracy relates the stories of many of these heroes, sung and unsung, who have taken their battles into the courts instead of the streets.